DNSSEC-Manager/DNSSEC-Manager/README.md

 ## Installation

-1. Clone this git repository to Visual Studio
+1. Clone this git repository to your IDE of choice
 2. Publish the project to your server with .NET core support
-3. Create a new MSSQL database with username and password
-4. Edit the DefaultConnection to match your MSSQL database in the file appsettings.Production.json
-5. Browse to web application and apply database migrations
+4. Browse to web application
-6. Hit refresh and you should see the login screen of the application

 ## Prepare PowerDNS

 To use this software you need a PowerDNS Authoritative Nameserver: https://doc.powerdns.com/authoritative/

 Configure API access in /etc/pdns/pdns.conf and open your firewall\
-Configuring SSL for PowerDNS api: https://dnssec-script.com/configuring-ssl-for-powerdns-api/
+Configuring SSL for PowerDNS api: https://www.paulhermans.eu/configuring-ssl-for-powerdns-api/

 ## First time configuration